nataliacarolinavarela/Big-Scale-Analytics/README.md

 should have many known words and may have a few words that are unknown so that the person can improve.

+# Github Repository

+- Data: The data collected for the sentences
+- Documents: The different research papers

 # Milestone 1: (15/03):

 ## 1. Which paper did you read on the topic ?